When To See Your Pelvic Floor PT Postpartum

 Moms should not wait more than 6-weeks postpartum to start PT if possible.

-I understand that even at 6-weeks moms are completely overwhelmed and exhausted with their little ones, and may not feel ready to leave the house and get pelvic floor physical therapy.
+But even at 6-weeks moms are still completely overwhelmed and exhausted with their little ones, and may not feel ready to leave the house and get pelvic floor physical therapy.

 I want to encourage you to do it anyway.
-6-weeks postpartum is the latest I want to be seeing my moms postpartum for the first time.
-The window of hormone-focused healing is about to close, and it's important I am able to address proper core activation mechanics with moms before then.
+6-weeks postpartum is the latest we want to be seeing my moms postpartum for the first time.
+The window of hormone-assisted healing is about to close, and it's important we are able to address proper core activation mechanics with moms before then.

 Conclusion